 Frequently Asked Questions

 The Heavy-Duty harness differs from other disabled dog harnesses in several ways:

-There is no need to thread your dog’s head or legs through loops of strap!
-We designed the harness to wrap around the dog’s body and clip on around the head and forelegs.
+There is no need to thread your dog’s head or legs through loops of straps!
+We designed the harness to wrap around the dog’s body and clip-on around the head and forelegs.
 This eliminates the difficulties encountered when using many other types of dog support harnesses.
 If you have an arthritic dog or if your dog has had surgery, you might not want to bend him around too much to put a regular harness on; this harness solves that problem.